Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 <!-- > -->

 Also note, I added a new style property here: `style={styles.search}`.
-The `TextInput` is really small it would be good to give it some styles.
+The `TextInput` is small it would be good to give it some styles.

 <!-- > -->